 Parking here is a few bucks cheaper than the aforementioned Holiday Inn lot.
 It’s a little further away and you have to cross an intersection, but the walk isn’t too bad and you can see the inside of the ballpark as you approach, which is nice.
 This one is also an easy out onto Packer Avenue.

 Those are three less expensive alternatives for parking at Citizens Bank Park, but you have lots of other options to get there, like the Broad Street Line or the Taxi Crab.
-Whatever your taste, you can figure out what you need with this handy little guide to the ballpark.

 More About Citizens Bank Park: